All Offices Ordered CLOSED

 The signing authority is the District Clerk.
 The digital signature bearing the identity and authority of the Clerk is used to sign the document electronically.

-Yes.
-Only unsealed, non-confidential, and redacted documents are available for online viewing.
-Documents containing sensitive or protected information are not accessible online.
-After the purchase is completed, you will receive an email with links to the certified documents.
-The email will typically be sent within minutes of purchase.
+Once your purchase is complete, you will receive an email containing links to your certified documents.
+The email is typically sent within minutes of purchase.

 Example: